ninanee/wksp-module-1-htmlcss-1-html/lecture-2-html.md

 1. It pleases Google.
     - Easier for its algorithm to crawl and index site
-    - Meaning a better ranking in searhc results
+    - Meaning a better ranking in search results
     - Less of a need to "game" the Google algorithm

 ---

 ### Semantic HTML = Accessibility
+goog HTML makes it easier for screenreaders to interpert the content and make it accesible.
 <img src="./assets/accessibility_stats.png" />

 ---